-Welcome to the Best Soft Panniers of 2020 guide!
+Welcome to the Best Soft Panniers guide.
 Here’s 6 of the best soft luggage options for adventure bikes on the market today.
 You’ll find info on their features, how they work, pros and cons and loads more.

 Soft pannier luggage is the way to go for adventure bike travellers.
 They’re cheaper than hard boxes, less strain on the frame, more flexible and adaptable and most importantly – hard panniers are way more likely to cause you harm in a crash.
-That makes going soft a wise choice for anyone focusing more on off-road than tarmac (check out our Hard vs Soft Luggage Guide if you’re not convinced).
-But not all bags are made equal.
-You’re going to want the right soft stuff to suit your bike, budget and riding style.
-So, we’ve collected a range of the best soft panniers for adventure bikes in 2020 to help point you in the right direction.
+That makes going soft a wise choice for anyone focusing more on off-road than tarmac.

 Mosko Moto Soft Luggage